 If yours is a company with a $50 million annual turnover for example, it’s not going to be easy to create a balanced relationship with a supplier turning over $500 million.

-You’re always going to be a small customer with little in the way of clout.
+You’re always going to be a small fish with little in the way of clout.
 One way to avoid this issue is to choose suppliers and partners that operate on a similar scale to your own company, but in reality, this is often not possible, especially as global consolidation continues to cultivate markets with fewer and larger participants.

 Supply Chain Visibility